brownan/backathon/README.md

 * Since snapshots are stored one per file, an attacker knows how many snapshots exist
 * An attacker can restore an old snapshot file.
-Without the referenced objects, it would look valid but would actually fail to restore.
+Without all the referenced objects, the snapshot would fail to restore entirely (although the local cache would have no knowledge of the snapshot, and rebuilding the cache from the repository would notice missing objects)
+* An attacker can restore an old snapshot and all referenced objects, effectively restoring that snapshot
 * An attacker can delete objects or corrupt their contents to render some or all snapshots inoperable.
-Such corruption would be detected during a restore, but would not be detected during the normal backup process.
+Such corruption would be detected during a restore, but would not be detected during the normal backup process
 * An attacker observing access patterns can learn how often backups are taken, and how much data is written to the repository
 * Careful analysis of the uploaded object sizes, number of objects at